AdaCore/git-hooks/README.md

   to the script via standard input, as a JSON directory, with the following key/value pairs:
-    - `"email_default_subject"`: The email subject to be used by default, if not overriden by this script.
+    - `"email_default_subject"`: The email subject to be used by default, if not overridden by this script.
-    - `"email_default_body"`: The email body to be used by default, if not overriden by this script.
+    - `"email_default_body"`: The email body to be used by default, if not overridden by this script.
-    - `"email_default_diff"`: The patch to include in the email, unless overriden by this script.
+    - `"email_default_diff"`: The patch to include in the email, unless overridden by this script.
     - The same key/value pairs as the ones provided to the `hooks.commit-extra-checker` script.